Accessing the Edit Attribute Menu

 Updating Data Type

 Tuva offers several different formats for numerical attributes in addition to regular numerical formatting.
-These other formats include date-time, date, time, duration, month, year, day of week, and extracted number.
+These other formats include date-time, date, time, duration, month, year, month-year, year-month, day of week, and extracted number.
 During your data analysis, if you want to update a numerical attribute's formatting, you may follow the steps below.

 - Click on the "Type" dropdown menu to see the different attribute types you may choose from.